mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 Your primary goal is to find so called "product market fit" (as originally defined, I believe, by [Marc Andreesen in 2007](https://web.stanford.edu/class/ee204/ProductMarketFit.html)), or in other words find the "stars" in the [growth share matrix](https://en.wikipedia.org/wiki/Growth%E2%80%93share_matrix) (also known as the BCG matrix).

 Engage the relevant stakeholder and do something quick and dirty at first.
 Pull a small data set and test.
 The key here is to focus on doing one thing that will move the metric as defined in Step 1.
 Review and improve on the User Experience and Communication developed in Step 2.
-Don't build a massive data pipeline unless your product as traction with end-users.
+Don't build a massive data pipeline unless your product has traction with end-users.
 Sometimes just a great real-time visual might capture 80% of the value.

 ## 3.1 Agile, Devops, and Products